The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Example of model domains

 The specific expression of $g_m$ is

 and the determinant of $g_m$ is

 Then the Ricci curvature $\operatorname{Ric}(g_m)=-\partial_i \partial_{\bar{j}}\log G$ is computed by

 It is clear that $g_m$ is K\"ahler-Einstein if and only if $m=1$.
-By a straightforward computation, we have the following. \begin{proposition} Suppose $g_m$ is a K\"ahler-Ricci soliton, then $m=1$. \end{proposition} \begin{proof} Assume $g_m$ is a K\"ahler-Ricci soliton associated with a real holomorphic vector field $X=X^i\partial_i+\overline{X}^i\partial_{\overline{i}}$ where $X^i$ is a holomorphic function, that is
+By a straightforward computation, we can see the following. \begin{proposition} Suppose $g_m$ is a K\"ahler-Ricci soliton, then $m=1$. \end{proposition} \begin{proof} Assume $g_m$ is a K\"ahler-Ricci soliton associated with a real holomorphic vector field $X=X^i\partial_i+\overline{X}^i\partial_{\overline{i}}$ where $X^i$ is a holomorphic function, that is

 for some constant $\lambda$ and $i,j=1$ or $2$.
 We then compute

 First, fixing $i=j=1$.
 Denote $\partial_1 = \partial_z$, $\partial_2 = \partial_w$, we have

 and